 SCWIHERC hosted a COVID-19 Mass Vaccination Exercise on December 9.
-The After Action Report and Improvement Plan will be available here when it is available.
+The After Action Report and Improvement Plan is available here:

 This page is a pilot project of SCWIHERC and will be used to list all infection control/outbreak notices that SCWIHERC receives, including from the Centers for Disease Control and Prevention.

 All notices will be removed after 90 days unless SCWIHERC receives notice that the notice is ongoing.

 Please send any feedback or questions to Jennifer Behnke

 Our Closed POD Workshop took place on September 26, thank you for making it a successful event!
 The after action report can be found here:

 If you are looking for any of the resources presented at the workshop, or would like to begin planning our organization’s closed POD, please reach out to your local health department:

 Columbia County 608-742-9227